zerynth/docs-v3/docs/reference/api/zdm/index.md

 zDeviceManager allows you to forward data received from devices to third-party services.

 !!! note "Note - Message Delivery Reliability"
-    All zDeviceManager integrations follow an **at-least-once** rule for message sends: this means that zDeviceManager ensures you that all data that has been sent from devices is forwarded to the external service, but some messages may be sent multiple times.
-It is up to the external service the duplicates handling.
+    All zDeviceManager integrations follow an **at-least-once** rule for data forwarding: the zDeviceManager guarantees that all data that has been received from devices is forwarded to the external service, but some messages may be sent multiple times.
+It is up to the external service to handle deduplication.

 ### Webhook data format